Esri/arcgis-maps-sdk-dotnet-samples/src/iOS/Xamarin.iOS/Samples/Location/DisplayDeviceLocation/readme.md

 ## How to use the sample

-Use the buttons to start and stop location display.
-When you start location display, choose an autopan mode.
+Select an autopan mode, then use the buttons to start and stop location display.

 ## How it works